-Following calls for scholarship focusing on women in political violence and conflict, such as that depicted by Enloe, scholars have explored why this gap has existed in previous research in the field.
-One of the central explanations for this has linked foundational feminist critiques of international law with security topics such as counterterrorism strategies and discourses.33 Namely, the critique draws upon the early feminist assault on the public/private divide in the normative structures of international law as established by Charlesworth, Chinkin and Wright's seminal text, 'Feminist approaches to international law'.
-34 The public realm is comprised of the workplace, the law, politics, economics. intellectual and cultural life, and is where power and authority is exercised.
-Contrastingly, the private realm is placed within the home. the hearth and children.
+Following calls for scholarship focusing on women in political violence and conflict, such as that depicted by Enloe (1990; 2014), scholars have explored why this gap has existed in previous research in the field.
+One of the central explanations for this has linked foundational feminist critiques of international law with security topics such as counterterrorism strategies and discourses (Charlesworth & Chinkin, 2002; Johnstone, 2009; Ní Aoláin, 2013).
+Namely, the critique draws upon the early feminist assault on the public/private divide in the normative structures of international law as established by Charlesworth, Chinkin and Wright's (1991) seminal text, Feminist Approaches to International Law.
+The public realm is comprised of the workplace, the law, politics, economics, intellectual and cultural life, and is where power and authority is exercised.
+Contrastingly, the private realm is placed within the home, the hearth and children.
 The former is regarded as the natural domain of men, whereas the latter is the appropriate province of women.
 Traditionally, these two spheres are accorded asymmetrical value in which the public is afforded greater significance in comparison to the private.
-Charlesworth, Chinkin and Wright argue that this distinction vindicates and naturalises the allocation of resources and division of labour.35 In turn, its reproduction and acceptance confers the primacy of the male world, upholding male dominance within international law and beyond.
-Johnstone links the feminist critique of the public/private divide to the terrorist attacks of 9/11 due to how the events triggered a questioning of state accountability for the unlawful actions of non-state actors.36 She argues, that though states and international organisations depicted an enthusiasm to enlarge the range of state responsibility and thus undermine the public/private divide, a simultaneous dependence on the divide remained by states who are most deeply engaged in counter-terrorist operations in Afghanistan and Iraq.
-Therefore, international law' (1991) 85 The American Journal of International Law 613.
+Charlesworth et al. (1990) argue that this distinction vindicates and naturalises the allocation of resources and division of labour.
+In turn, its reproduction and acceptance confers the primacy of the male world, upholding male dominance within international law and beyond.
+Johnstone (2009) links the feminist critique of the public/private divide to the terrorist attacks of 9/11 due to how the events triggered a questioning of state accountability for the unlawful actions of non-state actors.
+She argues, that though states and international organisations depicted an enthusiasm to enlarge the range of state responsibility and thus undermine the public/private divide, a simultaneous dependence on the divide remained by states who are most deeply engaged in counter-terrorist operations in Afghanistan and Iraq.
+Therefore, Johnstone (2009) concludes that women's experience of violence within this context was considered as a non-political issue.
+This line of reasoning echoed that of Chinkin and Charlesworth (2002) who analysed media response to the immediate aftermath of 9/11.
+They found that women largely featured as heavenly rewards for terrorists, as victims of the attack, or as widows of murdered men, rather than those women who worked in the twin towers or as part of the rescue service.
+Such findings reinforce the explanation that women have been neglected in research on political violence due to the assumed traditional norm that their place lies within the private sphere.